Arfaz123/http_handler/README.md

 ## Introduction

-HttpHandler is a Flutter package designed to simplify network API calls using the Dio HTTP client.
+HttpHandler is a Flutter package designed to simplify network API calls using the HTTP client.
 It provides utility functions and customization options to streamline API request handling in your Flutter applications.

 ## Features

-- Simplified API calls with Dio.
+- Simplified API calls with Http.
 - Customizable error and loading dialogs.
 - Network connectivity check.
 - Callback time measurement.